Downtown Historical Park

 Residents of Romulus are dedicated to preserving the area's rich history.
 Members of the Historical Society conduct a variety of special programs, celebrations, and events throughout the year to commemorate the town's pioneering settlers.

 The Romulus Historical Park is set in the center of downtown on Hunt Street and demonstrates the community's commitment to blending the old with the new.

 This charming district includes a historical museum located in the town's original schoolhouse, restored Kingsley House, 1923 Monitor Windmill, Wabash Freight building, and caboose, as well as a spacious park, gazebo, and pavilion available to reserve for private parties and events.

-For more information about park rentals, please complete the application below and call Parks and Recreation to confirm availability at 734-942-7545.
+For more information about park rentals, please complete the Pavilion and Park Use Application (PDF) and call Community Services to confirm availability at 734-942-7545.

 Romulus Historical Museum